-- I.At the start a yacht must be laid off (headed) similarly to other yachts on the line.
-A skipper may demand that the race committee require another yacht to change the degree to which she is laid off. - 2.A yacht shall be disqualified without protest if she starts prematurely. - 3.
-After a yacht starts and until she rounds the windward MARK for the first time, a yacht shall not pass between the center of the starting line (positions I and 2) and the leeward MARK. - 4.A yacht not leaving a MARK on the required side or not rounding all MARKS in proper sequence shall be disqualified. - 5.
-Except when avoiding an accident, a yacht shall be disqualified if she fouls a MARK, fouls a DARLING MARK, or passes over the imaginary line connecting the MARK and the accompanying DARLING MARK. - 6.
-Yachts are required to pass over the finish line only at the finish.
-On previous laps of the course, they need not cross the finish line. - D. Propulsion -A yacht may not employ any means of propulsion other than the action of the wind on the sails.
+I.At the start a yacht must be laid off (headed) similarly to other yachts on the line.
+A skipper may demand that the race committee require another yacht to change the degree to which she is laid off.

+2.A yacht shall be disqualified without protest if she starts prematurely.
+3.After a yacht starts and until she rounds the windward MARK for the first time, a yacht shall not pass between the center of the starting line (positions I and 2) and the leeward MARK.

+4.A yacht not leaving a MARK on the required side or not rounding all MARKS in proper sequence shall be disqualified.

+5. Except when avoiding an accident, a yacht shall be disqualified if she fouls a MARK, fouls a DARLING MARK, or passes over the imaginary line connecting the MARK and the accompanying DARLING MARK.

+6.Yachts are required to pass over the finish line only at the finish.
+On previous laps of the course, they need not cross the finish line.

+D. Propulsion - A yacht may not employ any means of propulsion other than the action of the wind on the sails.
 However, the crew (unassisted by anyone except for reasons of physical disability as authorized by the Judges) may push the yacht to achieve windpropulsion.
+Other pushing shall be cause for disqualification.

+7 The rules do not allow boats to collide at the start or shortly thereafter and all sailing rules apply here as they do elsewhere on the course.

+This rule is for the ends of the line and is designed to keep the race committee from getting killed and to avoid general havoc in the finishing area.
+Port tack yachts shall keep clear of starboard tack yachts except at the committee end of the line where port tack must be given room to finish.
+And at the ends of the line a windward yacht must allow a leeward yacht room to finish.

-Other pushing shall be cause for disqualification. - E. Safety Zone When using the STANDARD COURSE or the DARLING COURSE, the Race Committee shall designate a safety zone (ref:Appendix I) to leeward of the starting line.
+E. Safety Zone - When using the STANDARD COURSE or the DARLING COURSE, the Race Committee shall designate a safety zone (ref:Appendix I) to leeward of the starting line.
 A yacht not competing in the race about to be started or the race in progress shall not enter the safety zone.
 After a warning by the Race Committee, a yacht found to be in the Safety Zone without just cause may be disqualified or otherwise penalized according to the provisions of Part V of the rules.